SpaceX launches NASA-European sea level monitor | WSGW 790 AM & 100.5 FM

 Along with measuring sea levels around the planet, the new satellite also will monitor temperature and humidity in the lower atmosphere as well as the higher-altitude stratosphere using an instrument that measures atmospheric effects on signals broadcast by navigation satellites.

-But the primary mission is monitoring sea levels across 90 percent of the world’s oceans.
+But the primary mission is monitoring sea levels across 90% of the world’s oceans.

 “The dynamic balance that persisted before the industrial revolution has been upset by the almost instantaneous combustion of huge reserves of carbon as our society has developed,” said Craig Donlon, the European Space Agency project scientist.